Testing for >1000 conditions using your DNA

 How accurate is NIPT?

-NIPT is over 99% accurate at detecting Down’s syndrome and also highly reliable for Edwards’ and Patau’s syndromes.
-It is more accurate than standard NHS screening and produces fewer false positive results, which means fewer people are sent for unnecessary follow-up testing.
+NIPT is over 99% accurate at detecting Down’s syndrome and is also highly reliable for Edwards’ and Patau’s syndromes.
+It is more accurate than standard NHS screening and produces fewer false-positive results, meaning fewer people are referred for unnecessary follow-up testing.

-Yes, at Jeen we believe it’s important that everyone taking NIPT has a chance to speak to a qualified genetic counsellor first.
+At Jeen, we believe it’s important that everyone taking NIPT has the chance to speak to a qualified midwife (or a genetic counsellor for an additional fee) first.
 This session helps you understand what the test covers, what it doesn’t, and what the results might mean for you and your baby.
-It’s a space to ask any questions and make confident, informed choices.
+It’s also a space to ask questions and make confident, informed choices.

 What happens if my NIPT result is high risk?